AStange12/ai-final-agent-gaslight/README.md

 ## 🧾 Credits

-Built on original instructional materials from Dr. Ben Batorsky (@bpben) and the Wheaton College COMP 255 course.
+- **Dr. Ben Batorsky (@bpben)** for providin/teaching the original instructional materials and repository that served as the foundation for this project.
+- **ChatGPT** for assisting in the overall building of the project and offering step-by-step instructions for using GitHub and version control effectively.
-- **VS-code's Copilot** for providing suggestions to improve code readability and structure, but mainly for helping with formatting the markdown
+- **VS-code's Copilot** for providing suggestions to improve code readability and structure, but mainly for helping with formatting the markdown.

 ## 📁 Project Files
 - **Project_Agent_Gaslight.ipynb** – The main notebook containing the implementation of the gaslighting AI agent, showcasing system prompting, agent tools, and RAG.